Child Struggling With Math Facts? What Parents Should Notice Early

 That does not mean speed is everything.
 It does mean that persistent trouble with basic math facts can create a bottleneck.
 The problem is not just the facts themselves.
 It is the mental load they create every time your child tries to do anything else in math.

-If your child is struggling with math facts, spotting the signs early can help you support them before frustration hardens into avoidance, shame, or the deeply unhelpful belief that they are simply bad at math.
+If your child is struggling with math facts, spotting the signs early can help you support them before frustration hardens into avoidance, shame, or the wildly unhelpful belief that they are simply bad at math.

 Common signs your child is struggling with math facts